Students are considered international transfer applicants if they:

 Submission of the $80 application fee (non-refundable) is available through the chosen application.
 Check or money order is also an acceptable form of payment and should be sent to the Office of Undergraduate Admissions directly with the applicant’s name (as seen on the application) and date of birth

 All postsecondary official transcript(s) from each institution attended are required whether or not credit is desired or expected.
-All academic credentials not written in English must be accompanied by an official, certified English translation.
-To be considered official, transcripts must include the school’s official seal or the signature of a school administrator, and must be sent directly from the institution either through a secure electronic transfer service (i.e., E-Scrip Safe, National Student Clearing House, Parchment, etc.) to email@example.com or by mail in a sealed envelope to:
+To be considered official, transcripts must include the school’s official seal or the signature of a school administrator, and must be sent directly from the institution either through a secure electronic transfer service (i.e., E-Scrip Safe, National Student Clearing House, Parchment, etc.) to email@example.com or by mail in a sealed envelope to the Office of Undergraduate Admissions.
+Copies, faxes, and unsealed envelopes from the institution or student are not accepted.
+Academic credentials not written in English must be accompanied by an official, certified English translation.

 University of Connecticut